srehan17/git-guide/README.md

 Add remote repository
 > git remote add origin git-url

-Push commits to remote repository
+Create a remote branch with the same name as the local branch and push changes to the remote branch
+> git push --set-upstream origin branchname
+OR
-> git push -u origin main
+> git push -u origin branchname
+(-u is just a shortcut for --set-upstream)

 Create new branch
 > git checkout -b branchname